Tilt Ya Head Back: Release and reception

 "Tilt Ya Head Back" impacted on US contemporary hit radio stations in September 2004 by Universal Music as the second single from Sweat.
 It was released as a digital download single, a digital EP and a CD single on November 15, 2004.
 A 12-inch record of the song was released on November 18, 2004.
 "Tilt Ya Head Back" was well received by most music critics, Jason Birchmeier from AllMusic picked this song as a standout from the album and wrote that the song could be a hit "whether on radio" or "on MTV."
 David Browne of Entertainment Weekly praised the duo's vocal on the song, while Rolling Stone editor Rob Sheffield named it "a completely pop duet."
 Michael Paoletta from Billboard praised the "Superfly" sample used in the track and its musical style.
 Writing for The Washington Post, Sean Daly appreciated Aguilera's appearance on "Tilt Ya Head Back" as "a frisky Aguilera matching Nelly bedroom boast for boast."
 On a less positive review, The Daily Telegraphs Joe Muggs complimented Aguilera's "undeniably impressive voice", however he thought that the duo's vocal performance did not match each other.
 Tom Moon of The Philadelphia Inquirer called the song "an addictive, wound-tight James Brown groove."
+Writing for the Idolator, Mike Wass noted that "Christina and Nelly turned out to be a match made in hip-hop/pop heaven".

 Although it was expected to be a hit, "Tilt Ya Head Back" only experienced moderate chart success.
 Following its airplay release, "Tilt Ya Head Back" garnered 22 million audio impressions in 119 stations.
 The audience amount was much less in comparison to Nelly's previous single "My Place" (96 million in 294 radio stations).
 On the US Billboard Hot 100, "Tilt Ya Head Back" debuted at number 75 during the week of September 25, 2004, and later reached the peak of number 58.
 In the UK, the single debuted at number five on the UK Singles Chart on November 28, 2004, and later became its peak position.
 The song also gained commercial success in regions including New Zealand (number four), Australia (number five) and Denmark (number eight).
 It was certified Platinum by the Australian Recording Industry Association (ARIA), and Gold by the Recording Industry Association of America (RIAA).